|

 - The data records of the learning set

-are reclassified against the category classification masks to
+are reclassified against the disease classification masks to

 assess the achieved discrimination for the various classification categories